networknext/next/docs/setup_prerequisites.md

 Before you get access to download these databases, your account will need to get approved by maxmind.com and this process can take a day or two.

 While you wait, create a license key for maxmind.com and save it to ~/secrets/maxmind.txt.
-The network next backend will use this key later on when downloading the most recent versions of the maxmind databases on your behalf.
+The network next backend will use this key later on to download the most recent versions of the maxmind databases on your behalf.

 <img width="1439" alt="image" src="https://github.com/networknext/next/assets/696656/ce46bed5-4e41-4b5e-9972-ef5e1e0e0123">